zrs233/ursula/README.md

 ## Install ursula and dependencies:

-now that your python environment is ready you can clone ursula and install it's prerequisites:
+Now that your python environment is ready, you can clone ursula and install its prerequisites:

 ```bash
 $ cd ~/development